Document on Human Fraternity: Response and criticism

+The United Nations General Assembly unanimously decided that on 4 February, starting in 2021, it be observed as International Day of Human Fraternity.
+It was the signing of the Document on Human Fraternity which inspired this date to be observed as such.

 Diversity of religions

 Some commentary on the Document focuses on alleged "novel theological formulations ... and questionable assertions of facts", particularly in a passage concerning God's will with regard to the diversity of religions:

 Chad Pecknold, a systematic theologian at the Catholic University of America, assesses this claim as "fitting [...] [i]n sensitive inter-religious contexts, [...] but some may find it puzzling to hear the Vicar of Christ talk about God willing the diversity of religions".
-Adam Rasmussen, a lecturer in Christian theology at Georgetown University, hails "the pope's praiseworthy attempt" by quoting "St. (Mother) Teresa", Nostra aetate and Evangelii gaudium, thereby suspecting "that Francis may be at least somewhat familiar with his fellow Jesuit" Jacques Dupuis and his book Toward a Christian Theology of Religious Pluralism.
+However, Pecknold clarifies that "in the context of the document, the Holy Father is clearly referring not to the evil of many false religions, but positively refers to the diversity of religions only in the sense that they are evidence of our natural desire to know God."
+Athanasius Schneider, Auxiliary Bishop of Astana, claims that Pope Francis also clarified to him that he was referring to "the permissive will of God".

+Nevertheless, on 10 June 2019, Cardinals Raymond Leo Burke and Jānis Pujats, Archbishops Tomasz Peta and Jan Paweł Lenga and Bishop Schneider published a 40-point "Declaration of Truths", stating that "the religion born of faith in Jesus Christ" is the "only religion positively willed by God".